Definition of Terms

 Food Quality Protection Act (FQPA)

-Passed in 1996 with the intent of addressing the problem of resistance trends in pathogenic bacteria and the multitude of new and more deadly pathogens.
+A law passed in 1996 with the intent of addressing the problem of resistance trends in pathogenic bacteria and the multitude of new and more deadly pathogens.

 A group of microorganisms that includes molds and yeast.